Escambia County is proud to present two snorkeling reefs - Pensacola Beach Gulf Snorkel Reef and Pensacola Bay Snorkel Reef

 Important Snorkeling Reef Information

-1. Florida Law requires use of "Divers-down Flag"
+1. Florida Law requires the use of the "Divers-down Flag"

 - The size of divers-down flags displayed on vessels must be at least 20 inches by 24 inches, and a stiffener is required to keep the flag unfurled.
 Dive flags carred on floats must be at least 12 inches by 12 inches.
 Also, divers-down flags on vessels must be displayed above the vessel's highest point so that the flag's visibility is not obstructed in any direction.